 The working mechanism of Class II BSCs differs according to their types.
 It has an open front with inward airflow for personnel protection, downward HEPA filtered laminar airflow over the work surface for product protection and HEPA filtered exhausted air for environmental protection.
 The room air and recirculated air are HEPA filtered before flowing downwards over the work area.
 Class II BSCs can be exhausted into the containment zone or directly to the outside atmosphere through a thimble or hard-ducted connection depending on the type.
 The amount of air that recirculates or exhausts depends on the type.

 Class III BSC provides the highest level of personnel protection and is used for Risk Group 4 agents.
 It is suitable for work in Biosafety Level 3 and 4 laboratories.

 This type of cabinet is totally enclosed and is tested under pressure to ensure that no particles can leak from it into the room.
-Supply air is HEPA-filtered and exhaust air is discharged to atmosphere through two HEPA filters.
+Supply air is HEPA-filtered and exhaust air is discharged into the atmosphere through two HEPA filters.
 The operator access the work surface by means of heavy-duty rubber gloves which form part of the cabinet.
 Several glove boxes can be joined together to extend the work surface.
 Airflow is maintained by a dedicated exhaust system exterior to the cabinet, which keeps the cabinet interior under negative pressure.

-The Class III BSCs should have an attached pass-through box that is sterilizable and is equipped with HEPA-filtered exhaust.
+The Class III BSCs should have an attached pass-through box that is sterilizable and equipped with HEPA-filtered exhaust.
 The Class III cabinet may be connected to a double-door autoclave used to decontaminate all materials entering or exiting the cabinet.